ahungry/scratch/k8s/README.md

 To start building a sample app or something (as root, `virsh list` should show minikube running).
 Also, kubectl should have mentioned it is pointed to minikube in kvm2.

+To see how the kvm is doing, check status with `virt-host-validate`